Last updated on September 23rd, 2024 at 07:53 am

 Maintaining a positive group reputation is crucial for social cohesion and harmony.

 People are conscious of how their actions reflect upon the group and strive to maintain a positive image.
-Collective honour and face come first before individual recognition or achievement.
+Collective honor and face come first before individual recognition or achievement.

 10. Shared Responsibility